LeahSoda/trail-effect/README.md

 # trail-effect
-light trail effect for mouse move ( or a character movement)
+A light trail effect for mouse movement.